 Shin splints are a term used to describe lower leg pain.
 However, shin splints are only one of several conditions that affect the lower leg.
 The most common causes of lower leg pain are general shin soreness; shin splints; and stress fractures.
-For the purpose of this article, I will only be addressing the first two.
+For this article, I will only be addressing the first two.
 I will save the topic of stress fractures for another issue.
-Before I move onto shin splints, I want to quickly cover the topic of general shin soreness.
-Shin soreness is simply a muscular overuse problem.
-By using the R.I.C.E.R. regime you will be able to overcome 95% of all general shin soreness within about 72 hours.
+Before I move onto shin splints, I want to cover the case of general shin soreness quickly.
+Shin soreness is a muscular overuse problem.
+Using the R.I.C.E.R. regime, you will be able to overcome 95% of all general shin soreness within about 72 hours.
 For lower leg pain that goes beyond general shin soreness, a more aggressive approach must be taken.
 Let us now have a look at shin splints in a little more detail.

 What are Shin Splints?

-Although the term shin splints are often used to describe a variety of lower leg problems, it actually refers specifically to a condition called Medial Tibial Stress Syndrome (MTSS).
-To better understand shin splints or MTSS, let us have a look at the muscles, tendons and bones involved.
-As you can see from the diagram below, there are many muscles and tendons that make up the lower leg, or calf region.
+Although the term shin splints are often used to describe various lower leg problems, it refers specifically to a condition called Medial Tibial Stress Syndrome (MTSS).
+To better understand shin splints or MTSS, let us look at the muscles, tendons and bones involved.
+As you can see from the diagram below, many muscles and tendons make up the lower leg or calf region.
 It is quite a complex formation of inter-weaving and over-crossing muscles and tendons.

 The main components of the lower leg that are affected by the pain associated with shin splints are:

-Specifically, the pain associated with shin splints is a result of fatigue and trauma to the muscle's tendons where they attach themselves to the tibia.
-In an effort to keep the foot, ankle and lower leg stable, the muscles exert a great force on the tibia.
+Specifically, the pain associated with shin splints results from fatigue and trauma to the muscle's tendons, where they attach themselves to the tibia.
+To keep the foot, ankle and lower leg stable, the muscles exert a significant force on the tibia.
 This excessive force can result in the tendons being partially torn away from the bone.

 What Causes Shin Splints?